-Ahhh … what a joy to spend a quiet moment over a cup of tea.
-So calming…
+In contrast, what a joy it is to spend a quiet moment over a cup of tea.
+So calming… Ahhh …

 On a recent trip to the Indiana Museum of Art, I observed how warm the shadows were in some classic paintings (and how cool the light areas were).
 I had experimented with warmer shadows before and wanted to work out some ideas, so a series of small studies seemed a logical path.

 This painting, “Fallen Tree”, is the first in this series of minis.
 It is an oil painting on panel (7″x5″, unframed).
 I had to stop myself from getting carried away with some of the strokes; it’s not necessary to paint every leaf to suggest the foliage.
 Some shots of the painting in progress: